How can I use Winward Academy on my own schedule?

 First, do you have PSAT (practice SAT) and PLAN (practice ACT) scores from sophomore or junior year?
 If so, compare your SAT percentile to your ACT percentile and stick with the test on which you scored higher.

-You can also take a free full-length SAT and a full-length ACT and then compare your scores with our ACT vs. SAT conversion table to determine which is better for you.
+You can also sign up for a free trial to take a free full-length SAT and full-length ACT and then compare your scores to determine which is better for you.

 Do I need to take SAT subject tests?

 - Most top private and public universities will require or highly recommend at least two SAT subject tests.
 You’ll need to check the specific requirements of the colleges to which you’re applying.
 If you’re not yet sure of your final list, we recommend you take two SAT subject tests to be sure.